 - 14. Provide a summary of the estimated cost of compliance with the rule.
 Specifically, please do the following: - a.
-Identify the scope of the impacted business community; There are approximately 4,168 licensed child care centers throughout Ohio. - b.
+Identify the scope of the impacted business community; There are 235 Type A and 3202 Type B family child care providers in Ohio. - b.
 Identify the nature of the adverse impact (e.g., license fees, fines, employer time for compliance); and c.
 Quantify the expected adverse impact from the regulation.

 The costs will vary by provider.
-These rules are not being filed as a five year rule review.
 These rules do not create any new costs.
 Costs already in place include license fees, equipment, BCI and FBI checks, employer time for completion of forms and documentation.